nidty719/nexli-ghl-workflows/readme.md

 *   **Workflow Triggers:** Primarily "Contact Tag Added".
 Also "Customer Replied", "Trigger Link Clicked", "Appointment Status Changed", "Inbound Webhook" (for website/AI integration).
 *   **Workflow Actions:** "Add Tag", "Remove Tag", "Send Email", "Send SMS", "Wait", "If/Else", "Create/Update Opportunity" (to move pipeline stages), "Add Task", "Notify Internal User/Team".
-*   **Custom Fields:** For storing data like `offerId-tracking` or any other specific information not covered by standard fields.
+*   **Custom Fields:** For storing data like `offerId-tracking` or any other specific information not covered by standard fields, especially for managing dynamic lists of required documents if not using a full client portal.
 *   **Calendars & Appointments:** Use GHL calendar bookings to trigger WF-8 and potentially the "Hot-Lead Sniffer."
 *   **Trigger Links:** For tracking engagement in emails/SMS and re-engaging leads.
 *   **Email & SMS Templates:** Create and use standardized templates for all communications.